graphql-kit/graphql-faker/README.md

 ## TL;DR

-Mock GraphQL API based on example IDL and open interactive editor:
+Mock GraphQL API based on example SDL and open interactive editor:

     graphql-faker --open

-__Note:__ You can specify non-existing IDL file names - Faker will use example IDL which you can edit in interactive editor.
+__Note:__ You can specify non-existing SDL file names - Faker will use example SDL which you can edit in interactive editor.

-Extend real data from SWAPI with faked data based on extension IDL:
+Extend real data from SWAPI with faked data based on extension SDL:

     graphql-faker ./ext-swapi.graphql --extend http://swapi.apis.guru

-Extend real data from GitHub API with faked data based on extension IDL (you can get token [here](https://developer.github.com/early-access/graphql/guides/accessing-graphql/#generating-an-oauth-token)):
+Extend real data from GitHub API with faked data based on extension SDL (you can get token [here](https://developer.github.com/early-access/graphql/guides/accessing-graphql/#generating-an-oauth-token)):

     graphql-faker ./ext-gh.graphql --extend https://api.github.com/graphql \
     --header "Authorization: bearer <TOKEN>"

 ## Usage

-    graphql-faker [options] [IDL file]
+    graphql-faker [options] [SDL file]

-`[IDL file]` - path to file with [IDL](https://www.graph.cool/docs/faq/graphql-schema-definition-idl-kr84dktnp0/).
+`[SDL file]` - path to file with [SDL](https://www.graph.cool/docs/faq/graphql-schema-definition-idl-kr84dktnp0/).
 If this argument is omitted Faker uses default file name.

 ### Options

  * `-p`, `--port`          HTTP Port [default: `env.PORT` or `9002`]
  * `-e`, `--extend`        URL to existing GraphQL server to extend
- * `-o`, `--open`          Open page with IDL editor and GraphiQL in browser
+ * `-o`, `--open`          Open page with SDL editor and GraphiQL in browser
  * `-H`, `--header`        Specify headers to the proxied server in cURL format, e.g.: `Authorization: bearer XXXXXXXXX`
  * `--forward-headers`     Specify which headers should be forwarded to the proxied server
  * `--co`, `--cors-origin` CORS: Specify the custom origin for the Access-Control-Allow-Origin header, by default it is the same as `Origin` header from the request